gbif/hp-grscicoll/en/get-involved.md

 ## Help us improve the system

-You can ask questions and contribute to our work by subscribing to our mailing list or check our forum.
+You can ask questions and contribute to our work by [joining and commenting via the GRSciColl mailing list](https://lists.gbif.org/mailman/listinfo/scientific-collections) or [posting to the GRSciColl forum](https://discourse.gbif.org/c/grscicoll/29).

 [Contact us](/contact){: .button .is-primary}